The roof is on FIRE!

 Carrier HVAC unit damaged by fire

-The fire in this unit was contained to the controller area.
+The fire in this unit was contained in the controller area.
 Same situation with the gas pipe, only it looks like the pipe was not broken all the way off:

 HVAC unit broken gas pipe